Get stories and expert advice on all things related to college and parenting.

 It can be hard at first to understand why a previously motivated student might suddenly change their mind, but there’s a lot going on this summer.

-The college keeps sending new information all summer — forms and questionnaires; requests about housing, meal plans, schedules, financing; at home there are appointments to make for check-ups or car insurance or bank accounts.
+Overwhelmed: The college keeps sending new information all summer — forms and questionnaires, requests about housing, meal plans, schedules, financing.
+At home there are appointments to make for check-ups or car insurance or bank accounts.
 Sometimes just navigating the process may feel like too much.

 Be proactive.
 Help your student prepare for feelings like these and work to stay positive and in control.